-For the twelfth year running Tigress has produced high quality wildlife and general factual films for BBC1’s ‘The One Show’ from our Bristol office.
+For the tenth year running Tigress has produced high quality wildlife and general factual films for BBC1’s ‘The One Show’ from our Bristol office.
 The show attracts up to 5 million viewers so is regularly one of the top ten most watched BBC programmes.

 Wildlife presenters Mike Dilger and Miranda Krestovnikoff travelled the length and breadth of the country to find the most spectacular wildlife in Britain.
 We sent Mike on an overnight vigil to see nymphs transform into emperor dragonflies in Somerset.
 Mike joined wildlife Cameraman Martin Cray to see Goshawk chicks up close and personal and also went to see the struggles eels face in their migration to the Somerset levels.
 Miranda went to see back scratching seals in Northumberland and visited Newquay Zoo to see if baby otters really are as clever as they are cute.
 She also presented an Octopus with the maze of all mazes, in a bid to find a tasty treat…. but it had a taste for our GoPro!

 Tigress made more ground breaking films with horse trainer Emma Massingale.
 With her rare Eriskay ponies, Emma undertook an epic journey across the 185 mile Hebridean Way.
 Emma wild camped and foraged for food along the way and visited some of the islanders who have helped to save the Eriskay breed.
 She also visited Lambourn in Wiltshire to find out about a new £20million racehorse training system, designed by roller coaster engineers, to see if it could become the future of race horse training.